 A careful mix of convenience retail and services combined with innovative uses like a food & tech incubator, market pavilion and vertical farm will set the Long Reach Village Center apart from any of Columbia's Village Centers as well as other retail and commercial offerings in the Columbia area.
 Adding further stability to the new retail and commercial is a new multi-generational mix of residential, including for-sale townhomes as well multifamily rental options, all within the Center and pedestrian friendly.
-Finally, the proposed partnerships with Howard County Farm Bureau, Vertical Harvests and Power52 add stable institutional and entrepreneurial support and expertise that will enhance the stability and sustainability of the retail and commercial uses.
+Finally, the proposed partnerships with Howard Community College, The ARC of Howard County, the Howard County Farm Bureau, Vertical Harvests and Power52 add stable institutional and entrepreneurial support and expertise that will enhance the stability and sustainability of the retail and commercial uses.